Crashes block Auckland and Waikato highways

 An earlier crash also blocked a southbound lane prior to the Ellerslie-Panmure Highway off-ramp.
 This crash is now clear but Waka Kotahi warned motorists to expect delays as congestion eases.

-In Waikato, one person has died and another has moderate injuries following a crash on Ohaupo Rd south of Hamilton.
+In Waikato, one person has died and another has moderate injuries following a crash on SH3/Ohaupo Rd south of Hamilton.

 The road will be closed for some time, police said.